XavierMB289/J2DGE/README.md

 # java2DGameEngine
-This is a 2D Game engine I am creating in Java.
-A "Getting Started" page has been provided in the wiki.
+This is a 2D Game Engine I am creating in Java.
+If you would like to learn about how to use it, look at the "Getting Started" page in the Wiki above.
-The Wiki can be used to learn how to use this.
-The Wiki can be found above.

 ### Editing
 I will accept and look over all proposed additions to this engine at this time